 Even if you don’t have a window, a mirror makes the room seem larger, and the black frame makes it stand out (via Style At Home).

-#3: Black Interior Doors (plus colors)
+#3: Black Interior Doors (plus paint color recommendations)

 Especially when you’re using neutrals on the walls and in your decor, using a dramatic black or dark gray on the doors dressed them up so nicely.
 I swooned over black doors for awhile before I took the plunge and painted mine the first time in a true black — and then in our next house, in a dark charcoal gray, Iron Ore from Sherwin-Williams (plus see how I made our real-wood Dutch barn door match the color by using it to stain the wood, here).
 You’ll find each of the door’s paint colors above the photo.